 It’s a known fact that fleas hate the smell of cedar chips—and there’s a chance your cat may not be too fond of it, either.
 However, you can try spreading cedar chips around your cat’s bedding or outdoors in your garden.
-You can also apply cedar oil spray on your cat’s fur, as it is a safe, non-toxic essential oil, or even your cat’s collar to help keep the bugs at bay.
+Avoid using cedar essential oil as it may be harmful to your cat if ingested.

 One of the most effective natural flea killers is citric acid, which makes lemon juice a widely-recognized home remedy for treating fleas.
 You can spray your cat’s bedding with a solution made by boiling a cut lemon or two (let the lemons steep for a few hours) and then draining the liquid before transferring it to a spray bottle.
 If you’re concerned about any leftover fleas and flea eggs, add a cup of lemon juice to your laundry while washing your pet’s bedding to help exterminate any remaining bugs.